fanx-dev/fanx/doc/DiffFantom.md

 LinkedList Set and more.

 ### DateTime ###
-Add TimePoint class. all time APIs are based on a millis tick.
+Add TimePoint class.
+All time APIs are based on a millis ticks.
+The Time rename to TimeOfDay.